Backup and restore guide¶

 Creating a clone of your backup instance, ensures you always have a solid place from which to restart.
 F5 recommends always keeping this cloned backup.

-Click the Admin Operations blade, scroll to the Snapshots pane, click Upload, and then browse to the LATEST version of the routine snapshot file (created in the previous Create a routine snapshot procedure).
+6. Click the System Setup blade, select Snapshots, click Upload, and then browse to the LATEST version of the routine snapshot file (created in the previous Create a routine snapshot procedure).

-In the left menu, click the Logs blade to see the restoration of the snapshot to the VNFM (see Deployment Events and Logs for details).
+10. In the left menu, click the System Logs option to see the restoration of the snapshot to the VNFM (see Deployment Events and Logs for details).

 Once the restore finishes, the VNFM is aware of all deployments and secrets available to it at the time of creating the routine snapshot.